 - Current photo of your dog in case you get separated

 This can be a tricky task.
 Although more accommodations welcome pets, some are not as enthusiastic about it.
 To help you understand if a hotel truly dog-friendly, it’s a great idea to call or send an email asking the staff questions such as:

 - Are there any weight or breed restrictions?

 - How many pets does the hotel per room?
 (In case you’re taking more than one dog)

 - Is there a pet fee?

-- What amenities does the hotel offer for dogs? (the most important one is a grassy dog relief area)
+- What amenities does the hotel offer for dogs?
+(One of the most important is a grassy dog relief area)

 - Can dogs be left unattended in the room?